 Church fundraising success stories

 The Christian order Knights Templar was in desperate need of a permanent location for their headquarters and found their ideal home in Castle Church.
-However, the price tag of the church was beyond the order’s means, so they turned to online fundraising to help meet their goal.
+However, the price tag of the place of worship was beyond the order’s means, so they turned to online fundraising to help meet their goal.
 The campaign was a success, raising more than $34,000 to purchase the property for their National Headquarters and Ministry Center.

-Find financial assistance for your church today
+Find financial assistance for your place of worship today